1. What is the Hahndorf Township Strategic Traffic Planning Study?

 9. How was community and stakeholder feedback considered?

-The outcomes of consultation feedback played a significant role informing the development of the options and ideas.
+Initial community consultation played a significant role informing the development of the current options and ideas.
 The feedback received early in the planning process helped to identify key issues and problems that were important to the community.
 Key considerations included:

 - The future needs and desires of the community

 - Minimising the project impacts on residents and business.

 - Environmental considerations including heritage and vegetation clearance requirements.

 - Constructability considerations to ensure the options and ideas are viable.

 The Department will also continue to work closely with Mount Barker Council to ensure any ideas taken forward for the main street are integrated with Council’s Revitalisation Plans.

 10.What are the short-listed options?